Fly0307/anti-api/README.md

 ---

-> ⚠️ **Disclaimer**: This project is based on reverse engineering of Antigravity.
+> **Disclaimer**: This project is based on reverse engineering of Antigravity.
 Future compatibility is not guaranteed.
 Use at your own risk.
 Not officially supported.

-> 🔧 **Known Issue**: Claude Code's tool use (file/command operations) is currently not working due to Antigravity's response format. **We are actively investigating this issue and expect a fix soon.** Chat functionality works perfectly.
+> **Known Issue**: Claude Code's tool use (file/command operations) is currently not working due to Antigravity's response format. **We are actively investigating this issue and expect a fix soon.** Chat functionality works perfectly.

 ## Features

-- 🚀 **Full Model Support** - Access Opus 4.5 Thinking, Sonnet 4.5 Thinking, Gemini 3 Pro High and more
+- **Full Model Support** - Access Claude Opus 4.5, Sonnet 4.5, Gemini 3 Pro and more
-- 🔌 **Anthropic API Compatible** - Works with Cherry Studio, ChatWise, Obsidian Copilot (chat mode)
+- **Anthropic API Compatible** - Works with Cherry Studio, ChatWise, Obsidian Copilot (chat mode)
-- 📊 **Quota Dashboard** - Built-in web UI to monitor model usage at `http://localhost:8964`
+- **Quota Dashboard** - Built-in web UI to monitor model usage at `http://localhost:8964`
-- ⚡ **One-Click Start** - Double-click `start.command` to launch
-- 🪶 **Lightweight** - Minimal memory footprint
+- **Lightweight** - Minimal memory footprint
-- 🔒 **Local Only** - All requests stay on your machine
+- **Local Only** - All requests stay on your machine

 ## Requirements